 What are Click Fraud Monitoring and solutions worth?

-With my experience and the knowledge I have about how these solutions work, the risks they bring with them, and that ad networks take measures to solve the issue on their end.
+With my experience and knowledge about how these solutions work, the risks they bring with them, and that ad networks take measures to solve the issue on their end.
 I don’t see a real threat here.

-In my years as a publisher, ad consultant, and with our Advanced Ads plugin running on over 100.000 sites right now, I never saw an AdSense account being banned by invalid clicks made from a third person.
+In my years as a publisher, ad consultant, and with our Advanced Ads plugin running on over 100,000 sites right now, I never saw an AdSense account being banned by invalid clicks made by a third person.
 Maybe that made me naive and ignorant.

 What about ads not coming from AdSense?

 This article focuses on the pro and cons of using a click fraud monitor with AdSense.
 But of course, this is not the only ad network.